-On the surface, A perverse, grotesque fairy tale , about an over-weight heiress who’s parents are hypocrites and superficial, living in a psychologically toxic battlefield of emotional turmoil, self-serving, repressed and angry enough to create a bitter, ugly and lonely world for their only child, a life Tara cannot live up to, nor can she satisfy the expectations put upon her nor fit into this artificial world.
+On the surface, A perverse, grotesque fairy tale, about an over-weight heiress whose parents are hypocrites and superficial, living in a psychologically toxic battlefield of emotional turmoil, self-serving, repressed, and angry enough to create a bitter, ugly, and lonely world for their only child, a life Tara cannot live up to, nor can she satisfy the expectations put upon her nor fit into this artificial world.

 A lysergic cinematic (ACID CINEMA) tale about a tragic fat princess who refers to herself as ‘Virgin Americanis.’
-Until she sees Bogart gyrating his pelvis in skin tight leather hip huggers on stage, she nearly swoons from the sight of his crotch.
+Until she sees Bogart gyrating his pelvis in skin-tight leather hip huggers on stage, she nearly swoons at the sight of his crotch.
 He is singing the film’s theme song, “Angel Angel Down We Go”.
 The theme is the Fall of The American Empire.
-The fall of the Steele family, the American Imperialist hypocrites who languish in their wealth, and self hating misery.
-Hallucinogenics for the now generation, and booze and pills still the drug of choice for the breed of uptight Americans.
+The fall of the Steele family, the American Imperialist hypocrites who languish in their wealth, and self-hating misery.
+Hallucinogenics for the now generation, and booze and pills are still the drug of choice for the breed of uptight Americans.

 Is there anti-fat sentiment in the film or is it as offensive as it intends to be so?
 As Tara represents the spoiled ‘fat’ and languid American Bourgeoisie when Roddy McDowall paws at Tara on the bed and spews out “God is America FAT!” while pawing her like a piece of meat.